mg126e/Project_Backend/design/functional_design.md

        - `setLocation(user: User, location: String): ()`
            - *Requires:* The user exists in the set of users.
            - *Effects:* Updates the user's location.
+       - `setEmergencyContact(user: User, emergencyContact: String): ()`
+           - *Requires:* The user exists in the set of users.
+           - *Effects:* Updates the user's emergency contact.
        - `setBio(user: User, bio: String): ()`
            - *Requires:* The user exists in the set of users.
            - *Effects:* Updates the user's biography.